KeiranHoward/Hangman/README.md

 For Mac and Linux:

-​	To install game run hangman.exe
+​ To install game run "run_game.exe"

+If game does not start type ./run_game.sh in terminal

 For Windows